alexkappa/mustache/README.md

 # Tests

-To run the tests make sure you checked out the git submodules (which include the specification tests), and run `go test`.
+Run `go test` as usual.
+If you want to run the spec tests against this package, make sure you've checked out the specs submodule.
+Otherwise spec tests will be skipped.

 # Contributing

-Any sort of contribution is more than welcome.
+If you would like to contribute, head on to the [issues](https://github.com/alexkappa/go-mustache/issues) page for tasks that need help.